percula/planter_docs/content/en/docs/plants/plant-varieties/index.md

 5. To see more varieties at once, change the view to **Dense**

-{{< screenshot Varieties-dense-view.jpg "Screenshot of the Dense variety view" >}}

 6. Favorite the varieties you want to plant by selecting the **Heart** icon; set a default variety by selecting the **Circle** icon

-{{< screenshot Add-plants.jpg "Screenshot of the heart icon and the favorite icon for varieties" >}}

 7. Select the **Back** arrow to return to the plants list

-{{< screenshot Varieties-back-arrow.jpg "Screenshot of the back arrow to exit the varieties screen" >}}

-8. If you selected a default variety, you will see it listed under the plant.
-To change the variety you want to use, select the down arrow below the plant
+8. If you specified a default variety, it will be listed under the plant.
+To change the variety, select the down arrow below the plant and select either a **Recently Selected** or **Favorite** variety, or **Choose** another variety

 9. Long press on the plant to add it to your garden